wikimedia/wikimedia-fundraising-crm/sites/default/civicrm/extensions/deduper/Readme.md

 ![Deduper Screen](docs/images/Deduper.png?raw=true "Deduper screen")

+- apis email.clean, phone.clean, address.clean - these run before deduping ensuring that
+  each contact has exactly one primary of each of the above and only one of each location type.
+  This latter could be argued as the UI permits multiple home emails but the dedupe (and I believe export) is unreliable in that scenario.
+THe UI enforces a single address per location.
+For phones it is unique as a location-type combo.

 - api Merge.redo - undeletes a contact deleted by merge & re-merges - useful if contributions etc got added to the deleted contact.

 - search tasks - adds a task to search to find duplicates for selected contacts